 Picard currently serves as Chairman of the Board of Directors of the Council for A Better Louisiana (CABL).
 He is also active in numerous Louisiana civic organizations, including the Committee of 100 for Economic Development and Catholic Charities of Acadiana.

 A native of Maurice, Louisiana, Picard is a graduate of Vermilion Catholic High School, LSU (B.A.
 Political Science), and Tulane University School of Law (Cum Laude, 1990).
-When not at work, he enjoys doing just about anything outdoors in Colorado (skiing, fishing, or tennis) with his wife, Elizabeth, and two teenage sons, or being involved with his thoroughbred horses.
+Outside the office, he enjoys being outdoors in Louisiana and Colorado (skiing, fishing, or tennis) with his wife, Elizabeth, and two teenage sons, or being involved with his thoroughbred horses.